Sword fern stump

 Images of healthy sword fern on the left in 2011 and the same site in 2017.
 Photo collage above by Paul Shannon

-Fern Dieback Symptoms
+Fern Mortality Symptoms

 The symptoms of sword fern dieback include foliar browning and crisping of the fronds until eventually all that is left is a stump.
 Fiddle heads may emerge from some stumps the following season, but they may be dwarfed or start browning or crisping soon after.